 Airport lounge access:

 If you’re in Sydney or travel through Sydney airport, this one can come in handy.
-The Amex Explorer gives you 2 access passes per year to the Amex lounge in SYD airport.
+The Amex Explorer gives you 2 access passes per year to the Amex lounge in SYD airport (And the soon to be opened Melbourne lounge).
 Passes are valued at $55 so it’s a pretty sweet deal if you end up using them.
 Amex is also opening a brand new lounge in Melbourne which should be up and running by the end of the year.

 Phone Screen Insurance: